 The Midwest’s number-one attraction is the place in Chicago for lakefront fun.
-Take an exhilarating ride on the sky-high Ferris wheel, board a sightseeing or dinner cruise boat, and see a live performance at the outdoor Skyline Stage or acclaimed Chicago Shakespeare Theater.
+Board a sightseeing or dinner cruise boat, and see a live performance at the outdoor Skyline Stage or acclaimed Chicago Shakespeare Theater.
 Dine at one of Navy Pier’s many boardwalk restaurants and browse the unique shops and stands (a great place to pick up a souvenir).

 Museum of Science and Industry

 A world of discovery awaits at the largest science museum in the Western Hemisphere.
 Explore more than 800 exhibits, including the legendary U-505, a German submarine captured on the high seas during World War II; take off on a Boeing 727 airplane for a simulated cross-country flight; descend down a mineshaft for a tour of a realistic coal mine; and witness robots at work in a toy factory.
 Take a seat at the museum’s Omnimax Theater and watch awesome 3D flicks on a giant screen.

 Caterpillar Visitor's Center